-Philippine telecoms firms Globe Telecom Inc and PT Indosat are reportedly considering selling their respective data centers just days after domestic rival PLDT was rumored to be looking to offload its own facilities.
+Philippine and Indonesian telecoms firms Globe Telecom Inc and PT Indosat are reportedly considering selling their respective data centers just days after PLDT was rumored to be looking to offload its own facilities.

 Globe is reportedly working with an adviser on a potential divestment.
 The company operates at least three data centers in Manilla and one in Davao City.
 The company recently received $260 million in bank loans from Bank of the Philippine Islands and Metropolitan Bank & Trust Company.